 These come in a variety of forms, but all work on the same basic principle.
 Using one or more sensors, they measure changes in the density of the wall (technically, the dielectric constant).

 Most need to be placed against a wall for calibration (an area where there is no stud), then as they are moved along the surface they measure the wall and feedback data until a different density is found.

 Unlike magnetic stud finders, they're not reliant on magnetism at all, so they find both wood and galvanized steel studs equally well.
 Results are displayed on an LCD screen, which gives a quick and clear indication of what's going on.

-Electronic stud finders are further broken down into two types: edge finders and center finders.
+Electronic stud finders are further broken down into different types:

 Most electronic stud finders do struggle if wall thicknesses are inconsistent, and with lath and plaster walls in particular.
 "Deep scanning" modes can overcome this to some extent, but it may be necessary to take several readings to get an accurate picture of where studs are.

 Some electronic stud finders can detect live electric (AC) cables.
 A very useful safety feature.

 Some models can detect metals – both ferrous and non-ferrous.
 A basic model might find the edge of a “stud,” only for it to turn out to be a hidden copper water pipe.
 An advanced model that identifies the pipe could save you a big plumbing bill!

 Most electronic stud finders require a 9 volt battery to operate.
 Frustratingly, this is often not supplied.

 Basic magnetic stud finders can be found for ten bucks or less.
 Thousands of satisfied customers will tell you they work just fine.
 They do, but there's no precision.
 These models will find fixings that are off center, metal pipes, and conduit, without differentiating between the types of objects.